Guilherme Dable

-Guilherme Dable (born 1976, Porto Alegre, Brazil) is a Brazilian artist who lives and works in Porto Alegre.
+Guilherme Dable (born 1976, in Porto Alegre, Brazil) is a Brazilian artist who lives and works in Porto Alegre.
 He had his MFA from Universidade Federal do Rio Grande do Sul Art Institute in 2012, having graduated there in drawing in 2009.
 Guilherme Dable’s films The Tamer and The radio was always on in the kitchen are part of Museum of Modern Art, Rio de Janeiro’s permanent collection, 2016.
 Guilherme also has paintings in the above-mentioned collection on permanent loan from Gilberto Chateaubriand.